 You can take advantage of newsjacking by focusing on a demographic that is trending.
 In 2020 it was all about millennials, in 2022 Gen Z dominated the headlines.

-Consumer and economy-focused digital PR campaigns get coverage from major news outlets regularly.
+Consumer and economy-focused digital PR campaigns regularly earn coverage from major news outlets.

 In order to leverage the power of consumer stories in digital marketing, your campaign should follow the trends you see in the news.
 These are the top three angles that we’ve found consistently perform well.